This page was last updated on April 16, 2018 for information accuracy and freshness.

 How to fix: diagnose and fix Windows issues.

 Once again, this isn't as easy as it may sound.
 For example, fixing registry errors is risky as the process requires you to know what you are doing.
 Updating to latest drivers is tech-savvy and time-consuming.
-The easiest and safest way is to use a registry cleaner like RegCure Pro to run a full scan of the Windows system.
-This utility will find all potential issues to be fixed, you then address those issues accordingly.
-This method saves time and eliminates misoperations that could damage your computer system.
+The quickest and safest way is to use a registry cleaner like AVG TuneUp and let it run a full scan of your Windows system.
+The utility will probably find a lot of potential issues to be fixed, follow the instructions and address those issues accordingly.
+This method saves time and eliminates mis-operations that could damage your computer system.

 Sadly, your computer shows its age and the hardware gets old.
 Your speed drops dramatically, and you can do little to tune it up unless you take some serious measures such as upgrading the hardware.